rust-lang/rfcs/text/3729-sized-hierarchy.md

     - There have been various attempts to introduce new auto traits with implicit bounds, such as `DynSized`, `Move`, `Leak`, etc. Often rejected due to the ergonomic cost of relaxed bounds.
-        - `?Trait` being a negative feature confuses users.
+        - `?Trait` being a negative feature can be confusing to users.
-        - Downstream crates need to re-evaluate every API to determine if adding `?Trait` makes sense, for each `?Trait` added.
+        - Depending on the specific trait being added as a default bound, downstream crates need to re-evaluate every API to determine if adding `?Trait` makes sense, for each `?Trait` added.
-        - `?Trait` isn't actually backwards compatible like everyone thought due to interactions with associated types.
+        - `?Trait` isn't actually fully backwards compatible due to interactions with associated types.
     - This thread was largely motivated by the `Move` trait and that was replaced by the `Pin` type, but there was an emerging consensus that `DynSized` may be more feasible due to its relationship with `Sized`.